axanthos/orange3-textable-prototypes/doc/widgets/SciHubator.rst

 ~~~~~~

 *SciHub inaccessible - verify your connexion.*
-   Plese verify your internet connexion or check if `Sci-HUB <https://www.sci-hub.se/>`_ is down.
+   Please verify your internet connexion or check if `Sci-HUB <https://www.sci-hub.se/>`_ is down.

 *An error occurred when downloading.*
-   Donwloading the PDF didn't worked, please try again.
+   Downloading the PDF didn't worked, please try again.

 *Error occurred when reading PDF:*
-   An unexpected error occured when reading the downloaded PDF.
+   An unexpected error occurred when reading the downloaded PDF.
 Please try again, if the error still happen your DOI could be not compatible.

 *Download failed.
 Please, verify DOI or connexion.*
    Sci-Hub is accessible but scihubator couldn't download the PDF.
 Your connexion has perhaps crashed in the download process or the DOI provided is not valid.